tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-launcher/index.md

 ### Components

 - The app launcher is comprised of product and application icons.
-- The app launcher is part of the [omnibar](/components/omni/omnibar)
+- The app launcher is part of the [app bar](/components/app-bar/app-bar)
 - Use a [navigation drawer](/components/navigation/drawer) to display internal destinations

 ### Patterns